nachooya/react-native-harness/website/src/docs/getting-started/problem-statement.md

 Before React Native Harness, testing a simple device info call required:

-1. **With Jest**: Mock everything, test nothing real
+1. **With Jest**: Mock native parts, test the JavaScript logic only
 2. **With E2E tools**: Create UI to display info, automate interactions, parse visual results
 3. **Manual testing**: Run the app, add console logs, check output

-**With React Native Harness**: Write a simple test that calls the real API and asserts the result.
+**With React Native Harness**: Write a simple JavaScript test that calls the real API and asserts the result.
 Done.

-This fundamental shift from "testing around the problem" to "testing the actual problem" is what makes React Native Harness a game-changer for React Native development.

 ## Ready to Get Started?